viditsmart/TestRepository/README.md

 # TestRepository
-This is a github repository for testing github
+This is a github repository for testing github by Vidit Sharma.